ericpony/find-duplicate-files/README.md

 Discussion
 -------
-In practice, computing checksum is usually the most time-consuming stage in finding duplicate files.
-Hence, it is sometimes preferrable to separate this stage from the process of finding duplicate files.
+In practice, computing checksum is usually the most time-consuming stage in the process of finding duplicate files.
+Hence, it is sometimes preferrable to separate this stage from the rest of the process.
 For example, consider the situation that you want to compare files in folder A against those in folders B<sub>1</sub>, ..., B<sub>n</sub> and you don't want to compare files in B<sub>1</sub>, ..., B<sub>n</sub> with each other.
-In this case, comparing the folders using pre-computed checksums is far more efficient than comparing the folders in pairs directly.
-Another advantage of two-stage processing is that you can compute the checksums in parallel:
+In this case, computing the checksums first and then comparing the folders using the pre-computed checksums is far more efficient than comparing the folders in pairs directly.
+Another advantage of two-stage processing is that it gives you an opportunity to compute checksums in parallel:

     find-duplicate --digest A > A.checksum
     for i in $(seq 1 $n); do # spawn $n processes